Dog Walker Health and Safety Templates

 What health and safety policies do dog walkers need?

-Dog walking businesses with five or more staff must have a written health and safety policy, and even sole traders are strongly advised to have one.
+Dog walking businesses with five or more staff must have a written health and safety policy, and even businesses with less staff members, such as sole traders, are strongly advised to have one as a best-practice proactive measure.

 Are dog walkers classed as lone workers?